comrumino/cpp-coursework/notes.md

 * adherence to standards (UML/C++)
 * test driven development

-## Implementation Considerations: Specific principles and concepts
+## Implementation: Specific principles and concepts
 * Duck typing, a type system which relies on the duck test: suitability for a purpose is determined by methods and properties
-* LSP, liskov substitution principle, if S is subtype of T then S may replace T
+* LSP, Liskov Substitution Principle, if S is subtype of T then S may replace T
 * first-class concept, an idea the is represented in a system in a well-defined manner (e.g. as a class)
 * second-class concept, an idea that pervades the system but is not consistently used or defined.
 * Class-responsibility-collaboration cards (CRC cards),